What is an e-cig or electronic cigarette?

 Just because you can does not necessarily mean you should.
 Nic salts should NOT be your go to all day vape preference in your POD device.
-They should be used in situations that call for them such as work breaks, college classes, and anywhere that your vaping habit is restricted.
+They should be used only if you need to quit tobacco, and after successfully quitting–should only be used in situations that call for them such as work breaks, college classes, and anywhere that your vaping habit is restricted.

 But when you’re at home studying, chilling out, or anywhere you’re not restricted in your vaping, and you want to enjoy the satisfaction and pleasure of vaping–use your more powerful setup to significantly lower your nicotine consumption for that portion of your day.

-Yeah, you’ll hit it more often, and that’s ok.
+Yeah, you’ll hit your more powerful devices more often, and that’s ok.